MegaLoler/Nanceloid/README.md

 - `waveguide.h` and `waveguide.c` contain the waveguide network engine.
 - `list.h` and `list.c` contain a linked list implementation.
 - `test.c` contains a test program.

-After building, the `build` directory will contain the following:
-- `nanceloid` is the standalone JACK client.
-- `nanceloid32.dll` is the 32-bit version of the VST plugin.
-- `nanceloid64.dll` is the 64-bit version of the VST plugin.
-- `test` is a test program used for debugging the waveguide network engine.

 ## Documentation